golemfactory/golem-architecture/arch-snapshot/arch.md

 address this, the Net module also allows for sending messages in an unreliable manner without packet delivery guarantee.

-The third option is the transfer transport typ.
+The third option is the transfer transport type.
 Mixing transfers with GSB control messages can cause delays, as large file transfers can quickly fill the sender’s buffer queue.
 To avoid this, it is recommended to use a separate channel specifically for transfers.